CeliaBenquet/public/exercises/design-patterns-recap/QUIZ.md

 Which of the following examples are likely to implement the Observer Design Pattern or the callback/listener?
 Select all that apply.

-- [ ] Push notifications
+- [y] Push notifications
-- [ ] android.widget.TextView and android.text.TextWatcher
+- [y] android.widget.TextView and android.text.TextWatcher
-- [ ] java.util.concurrent.ThreadPoolExecutor.execute(java.lang.Runnable command)
+- [n] java.util.concurrent.ThreadPoolExecutor.execute(java.lang.Runnable command)
-- [ ] Collaborative Office-like tools
+- [y] Collaborative Office-like tools

 ### Question 2